enthusiasticgeek/esp32_wroom_wifiap_stepper_webserver/README.md

 VDC should fall within the specified voltage range per stepper motor specifications.

 (Optional) Additional direction control and traverse push buttons are gpio 13 and gpio 14.
-The pushbutton wiring on each gpio will be as follows: https://docs.arduino.cc/built-in-examples/digital/Button
+The pushbutton wiring on each gpio will be as follows: https://docs.arduino.cc/built-in-examples/digital/Button (connect to 3.3V instead of 5V) or https://randomnerdtutorials.com/esp32-digital-inputs-outputs-arduino/

 Installing esp32 on arduino IDE v2 is as follows: https://randomnerdtutorials.com/installing-esp32-arduino-ide-2-0/